George K. Konstantinou LLC

 Can the residential property be sold or rented out once Citizenship is granted?

-Since the Investor is not required to reside in Cyprus, it is possible to rent out their privately-owned residence.
-It is also possible to replace the residential property with another property of the same value.
+Since the Investor is not required to reside in Cyprus, renting out their privately-owned residence is possible.
+Replacing the residential property with another property of the same value is also possible.

 What does it mean: “The applicant should have concluded the necessary investments during the three years preceding the date of the application and must retain the said investments for at least five years since the date of the Naturalization?”

 It means that to file a Naturalization application by the provisions of this Scheme, the investor must have concluded the investment during the three years preceding the submission date of the said application.
-That is to say, if the applicant applies in 2019, the investment must have been concluded during the period 2016 – 2019.
-Furthermore, the investor is obliged to retain the investment for at least five years following the acquisition of citizenship.
+That is to say, if the applicant applied in 2019, the investment must have been concluded during the period 2016 – 2019.
+Furthermore, the investor must retain the investment for at least five years after acquiring citizenship.
 The five-year period begins on the date of the approval of the application by the Council of Ministers.

-Is the VAT included in the amount of the investment or the amount of the €500.000 purchase value of the privately-owned residence?
+Is the VAT included in the investment amount or the amount of the €500.000 purchase value of the privately-owned residence?

-The VAT is neither included in the amount of Investments", nor in the amount of €500.000 required as a minimum purchase value of the privately-owned residence.
+The VAT is neither included in the amount of Investments nor the amount of €500.000 required as a minimum purchase value of the privately-owned residence.

-If there is a difference between the market value and the purchase value of a real estate, which amount is taken into consideration?
+What amount is considered if there is a difference between the market value and the real estate's purchase value?

 The purchase value.

-Can real estate sold for a second time be considered as an investment to apply for citizenship?
+Can real estate sold for a second time be considered an investment to apply for citizenship?

-According to the contents of the Council of Ministers’ Decision, the eligible investment is not limited to properties purchased for the first time.
+According to the Council of Ministers’ Decision, the eligible investment is not limited to properties purchased for the first time.

 Can the investor rent to someone else his/ her privately-owned residence?